-Many of these recommendations are common-sense, but too big for a small company.
-But, for every big weekly audit, you can gain most of those benefits by scaling back some of the tools and approach.
-The most valuable thing anyone that supports your systems can do is find what’s right for your company and make IT work.
+Many of these recommendations are common-sense but too big for a small company.
+But, for every big weekly audit, you can gain most of those benefits by scaling back some of the tools and approaches.
+The most valuable thing anyone that supports your systems can do is to find what’s right for your company and make IT work.

 What about CWL?
 As an I.T. and technology provider, we follow some very “no – bull” practices that should ease your mind.

 - We’re professional.
-We handle everthing about your business with respect.
+We handle everything about your business with respect.

 - We want you involved and educated.
 We’re here to help you understand what systems you run.
 We provide a full systems documentation package and update it regularly.
 There is nothing you don’t know about how things work.
 All our invoices include detailed reports so you know everything that happened.